 A few things we’re working on at our farm:

-not just growing veggies, but saving seeds and making compost
+- In addition to growing veggies, we are saving seeds and making compost.

-not just raising livestock, but reproducing some and having sources for others
+- We are raising livestock as well as reproducing some and having sources for others.

 Always a work in progress

 The fact is, we’re not yet where we ultimately want to end up on the sustainability scale.

 But if the world came crashing down on us tomorrow–if transportation of goods ceased, or prices became exorbitant, or we were suddenly unable to procure goods and services for any reason–we would be able to move forward.

 We couldn’t have said that five years ago, but since then we’ve been steadily developing and fortifying our lifestyle of sustainability.

 Some time ago we borrowed a mantra from an episode of the TV show “Doomsday Preppers.”

 While most of the households featured on that show do not have full-scope long-term sustainability covered, a few do.